 Practices should not feel pressured or coerced into signing up to the ES, but if this occurs practices should escalate this to NHSEI via GPC England or relevant LMC.
 Similarly, NHSEI has been clear that CCGs should not micromanage the operational elements of the CVP as this service is practice-led.

 If practices know that they do not wish to sign up to the ES they should communicate this to CCGs to support local planning.

 How the service will operate

 Due to the logistics of delivery and characteristics of the vaccines, the service needs to be delivered at scale.
-The current assumption is that it will need to be done through groups of practices working together (likely along PCN (primary care network) geographies), with one designated vaccination site (ideally to be a GP practice).
-That would be determined by the practices involved.
+The current model for delivery is through groups of practices working together (along PCN geographies), with one designated vaccination site (ideally to be a GP practice).

 Working together, practices will need to be prepared to offer vaccinations seven days a week so that the vaccine is delivered within its short shelf-life and so patients receive it as soon as possible.
 Specifics around delivery of the service will depend on matching patient demand and vaccine availability.

 Call and recall system